tensorpack/tensorpack/examples/DisturbLabel/README.md

 I ran into the paper [DisturbLabel: Regularizing CNN on the Loss Layer](https://arxiv.org/abs/1605.00055) on CVPR16, which basically said that noisy data gives you better performance.
 As many, I didn't believe the method and the results.
+This code exists to disprove the results in the paper.

 This is a simple mnist training script with DisturbLabel.
 It uses the simple architecture in the paper, and hyperparameters in my original [mnist example](../mnist-convnet.py).